The Splendid Table: Conversations & Recipes For Curious Cooks & Eaters

 The Splendid Table has always connected people through the common language of food and eating.
 Now with award-winning food journalist Francis Lam at the helm, w...

-• 821: The Splendid Tour- Celebrating 30 Years: Live from Indianapolis
+821: The Splendid Tour- Celebrating 30 Years: Live from Indianapolis

 We're taking the show on the road this year to celebrate our 30th Anniversary!
 This week, we bring you to our first stop, Indianapolis, in partnership with WFYI.
-We dig into the local food scene with restaurateur Martha Hoover, owner of Cafe Patachou and the founder of the Patachou Foundation.
+We dig into the local food scene with restaurateur Martha Hoover, founder of Cafe Patachou and the Patachou Foundation.
 We talk to her about her start as a prosecutor turned restaurateur and how the restaurant scene has changed over her 35-plus years running a restaurant in Indianapolis.
 Then, we welcome Samir Mohammad of 9th Street Bistro, Zoë Taylor of Borage, and food writer and Eater correspondent Brian Garrido to the stage to talk about the present: Indianapolis's new and booming food scene.
 Then, we close the show with a heartwarming story of Isaac Roman and Thomas Hayes re-opening Indy's beloved Rene's Bakery.Broadcast dates for this episode:February 21, 2025 (originally aired)Generous listeners like you make The Splendid Table possible.
 Donate today to support the show

 --------